joppuyo/disable-media-pages/README.md

 Also, it seems like this feature does not work as intended, because it will disable attachment pages only for users who are logged in.
 Anonymous users will still be able to access attachment pages.
 You can follow the progress of this issue on [WordPress Trac](https://core.trac.wordpress.org/ticket/59866).

-Also, there is not user interface to enable or disable media pages, they are automatically disabled for new sites but remain enabled for existing sites.
+Also, there is no user interface to enable or disable media pages, they are automatically disabled for new sites but remain enabled for existing sites.

 Because of these issues, I recommend you to use this plugin instead of the built-in feature.
 The plugin will be updated in the foreseeable future, at least until attachment pages are completely removed from WordPress core and older WordPress versions are no longer in use.